-For over 30 years, the construction industry has generated Critical Path Method (CPM) project schedules through computer-based scheduling softwares.
+For over 30 years, the construction industry has generated Critical Path Method (CPM) project schedules through computer-based scheduling software.
 A CPM schedule contains the central data set needed to help project teams manage projects in a timely manner.

 However, the majority of schedules created and utilized in commercial construction are at a heightened risk of containing data inaccuracies that can lead to mismanagement.
-As a result, schedules of poor quality make data-driven decisions quite the hassle.
+As a result, schedules of poor quality make data-driven decisions quite a hassle.

 The Challenge with CPM Scheduling

 The future of the construction industry depends on CPM scheduling being leveraged properly, which, if you are familiar with construction at all, may come with some challenges.
-For instance, a recent KPMG Survey identified the Construction/Engineering Industry to be laggard in achieving benefits from digitization.
+For instance, a recent KPMG Survey identified the Construction/Engineering Industry to be a laggard in achieving benefits from digitization.

-Furthermore, SmartPM’s analysis of over 15,000 schedules found data that makes the challenges with current CPM scheduling crystal clear.
+Furthermore, SmartPM’s analysis of over 20,000 schedules found data that makes the challenges with current CPM scheduling crystal clear.

 If the overwhelming majority of the construction schedules analyzed had such poor metrics, then most of the companies leveraging CPM technology are unaware of the importance of schedule quality and other value metrics embedded within properly built construction schedules.

-Schedule Quality as the Top Project Control
+Why Schedule Quality is the Top Project Control

 Good schedules following best practices, then, are what allow project controls to leverage the rich data pulled from a construction schedule to gauge performance, risk, delays, impacts, and inefficiencies.

 What is Schedule Quality?

-Schedule quality refers to the structural integrity of the schedule, or, the level in which best practices have been incorporated into the CPM scheduling program when developing and updating the schedule.
+Schedule quality refers to the structural integrity of the schedule, or, the level at which best practices have been incorporated into the CPM scheduling program when developing and updating the schedule.

-Best Practices for Creating a High Quality Schedule
+Best Practices for Creating a High-Quality Schedule

-Total float (or slack) is the number of days an activity can be delayed before it impacts the end date of the project.
-Float is what enables project teams to prioritize resources, hence the necessity of crew logic to be embedded into all project schedules.
+Total float (or slack) is the number of days an activity can be delayed before it impacts the project's end date.
+It enables project teams to prioritize resources, hence the necessity of crew logic to be embedded into all project schedules.

 Essentially, when creating and updating a schedule, all logic needs to be accurate, all durations need to be estimated correctly, and best practices need to be followed.

 If any given construction schedule has a wealth of data behind it that is often overlooked and the construction industry is reluctant to implement technical solutions into daily practices, then schedule data is not being leveraged to extract meaningful performance data.
-Not leveraging this data properly is what keeps commercial construction projects from gaining full visibility, optimal project delivery, and increased return-on-investments (ROIs).
+Not leveraging this data properly is what keeps commercial construction projects from gaining full visibility, optimal project delivery, and increased return on investments (ROIs).

 The bottom line is, developing a high-quality schedule upfront guarantees reduced risk for all stakeholders–the better the quality of the schedule, the better the decisions that can be made for project management risk solutions.
 If the schedule is maintained and analyzed routinely, construction schedules will no longer be stuck between a rock and a hard place.

-Don’t waste anymore time creating a sub-par schedule.
+Don’t waste any more time creating a sub-par schedule.
 Analyze your schedule quality automatically through SmartPM’s automated project controls platform today.